LukaB0/SOC-Automation/README.md

-# SOC Automation Lab
+# SOC Automation Project

 ## Objective

-The SOC Automation Lab project aimed to gain hands-on experience setting up a controlled environment for simualting and detecting cyber attacks.
+This SOC Automation Project aimed to gain hands-on experience setting up a controlled environment for simualting and detecting cyber attacks.
 The primary focus was to streamline incident response processes and enhance threat detection capabilities through the implementation of automated workflows and tools.
 This initiative aims to reduce manual intervention, increase efficiency, and bolster the overall security posture of digital assets.

 ### Skills Learned